TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Calibration.md

 ```

 ## Guidelines, Implementation Notes, Limitations & Recommendations
-- Please refer to the section on Quantization Aware Training, as the same guidelines, recomendations & limitations apply to QuantCalibrateModule.<br>
+- Please refer to the section on Quantization Aware Training, as the same guidelines, recommendations & limitations apply to QuantCalibrateModule.<br>
-- An additional limitation is that multi gpu processing with DataParallel / DistributedDataParallel is not supported for QuantCalibrateModule (also for QuantTestModule).
-In our example training scripts train_classification.py and train_pixel2pixel.py in [references/edgeailite/engine](../../references/edgeailite/engine), we do not wrap the model in DataParallel if the model is QuantCalibrateModule or QuantTestModule.
-The original floating point training (without quantization) can use Multi-GPU as usual and we do not have any restrictions on that.
-(However multi gpu support with DataParallel works for QuantTrainModule - more details of this in the QAT section).<br>
+- An additional limitation is that multi gpu processing with DataParallel or DistributedDataParallel is not supported for QuantCalibrateModule. <br>